johnnywoo/hatchet/README.md

  * Investigate friendly syntax errors with line numbers
  * Investigate performance and memory usage
  * Make an example for expression parsing and operator precedence (calculator)
+ * (@named "groups")?
+Could be useful to assign same name to different literals

 We can make callbacks with signature process_child($node, $child) and probably will be able to start from root and then go deep.